 This is definitely a topic that should not be ignored.
-Many people think the altitude will not impact them, or will only make it slightly more difficult to breathe when walking uphill, however precautions do need to be taken.
+Many people think the altitude will not impact them, or will only make it slightly more difficult to breathe when walking uphill.
+However, precautions do need to be taken.
 Cusco is located 3,400 meters above sea level – over 11,000 feet!
-During the first 1-3 days many people who had been previously at low altitude environments have a difficult time adapting.
+During the first 1-3 days, people coming from lower altitude environments may have a difficult time adapting.

-Common Side Effects from the Altitude: Nausea, headaches, difficulty sleeping, and being out of breath when you are walking or even when laying down or talking!
+Common Side Effects from the Altitude: Nausea, headaches, difficulty sleeping, and being breathless when you are walking, talking and even laying down!

 Solutions: Lots of rest, lots of water, chewing coca leaves or drinking coca tea (available at many hotels, hostels and stores), and taking any medications specifically for high altitude.
-With time, the bad feelings should pass as your body gets acclimatized to the higher altitude.
+With time, the unpleasant feelings should pass as your body acclimatizes to the higher altitude.

 Sightseeing in the Land of 12-Hour Daylight

-This may not seem like key information at first, but sunrise and sunset does impact your schedule as a tourist as daylight hours defines the hours for tours, shopping, and walking or trekking.
+This may seem trivial, but sunrise and sunset do impact tourists’ schedules as daylight hours define the possible times for tours, shopping, walking and trekking.

 While planning your trip to Peru, you should be aware that sightseeing possibilities will depend on the duration of the day.
-After sunset it will be rather hard to explore new places and so knowing that the day in Peru begins at 6am and ends with sunset at 6pm is important to know.
-This means there are 12 hours of activity each day!
+After sunset it becomes difficult to explore new places, so knowing that daylight in Peru begins at 6 AM and ends at 6 PM, is important knowledge.
+This means that there are 12 hours to participate in outdoor activity per day!

-If you wish to see a lot then you need to become an early bird!
+If you wish to see a lot then you need to be an early bird!

-Of course, there is a lot more important information that the Peruvian traveller ought to know, such as more information about the rainy season, safety, etc. But that is another blog post! 🙂
+Of course, there is a lot more important information that the travellers in Peru ought to know, especially regarding the rainy season, safety, etc. But that is for another blog post! 🙂